 Tuition assistance and reimbursement programs

-If you’ve taken out student loans, some employers will also help you pay them off.
-Employers can contribute up to $5,250 in tuition reimbursement with tax benefits for both the employer and the employee, so if you’re not sure if your employer offers a benefit, it’s worth asking.
+Some employers will help you pay off student loans you already have.
+Employers can contribute up to $5,250 per year in tuition reimbursement with tax benefits for both the employer and the employee, so if you’re not sure if your employer offers a benefit, it’s worth asking.

 5. Apply for loans

-If you’re unable to cover the entire cost of graduate school out of pocket or with other forms of financial assistance, loans are also an option.
-Start by considering federal student loans, as they offer benefits that you won’t get with private student loans.
+If you cannot cover the entire cost of graduate school out of pocket or with other forms of financial assistance, loans are also an option.
+Start by considering federal student loans, as they offer benefits you won’t get with private student loans.

 Federal student loans